Artificial intelligence (AI) can supercharge your digital transformation efforts—if you understand and adopt it in the right way.

 Today, though, this technology looks downright dumb.
 It can automate activities and track data.
 But it can't truly analyze or predict anything.
 It can't change or adapt to new information.
 Only AI can.

-That makes AI a need to have, not a nice to have, for any serious digital transformation program.
+AI's unique capabilities make it a need to have, not a nice to have, for digital transformation.

 Without the ability to analyze, predict, and improve based on data, your digital transformation will fail.